Professor Lew Ludwig, Chair

-Students interested in a Computer Science major should take a Foundations course (CS 109, 110, or CS 111) followed by CS 173 by the end of the first year.
+Students interested in a Computer Science major should take a Foundations course (CS 109, 110, 111, or 112) followed by CS 173 by the end of the first year.
 In rare circumstances, a student may complete this sequence during the sophomore year.
 Majors should also take Math 123 during the first year.

 Computer Science Major

-Bachelor of Arts Degree The minimum requirements for a B.A. degree in Computer Science are the core plus two additional Computer Science courses at the 300 or 400 level, excluding 361-362 and 363-364.
+Bachelor of Arts Degree The minimum requirements for a B.A. degree in Computer Science are the core courses plus two additional Computer Science courses at the 300 or 400-level (excluding 361-362 and 363-364).

-Bachelor of Science Degree The minimum requirements for a B.S. degree are the core, CS 334, CS 372, and three additional Computer Science courses at the 300 or 400 level, excluding 361-362 and 363-364.
+Bachelor of Science Degree The minimum requirements for a B.S. degree are the core courses, CS 334, CS 372, and three additional Computer Science courses at the 300 or 400-level (excluding 361-362 and 363-364).
 Students may substitute Math 242 for one of these additional courses.
 We strongly recommend that B.S. candidates also take Math 124 and Math 210, and one or more of 231, 232 and 242.
 A year-long senior research project may count as one elective toward the major.

 Computer Science Minor

 A minor in computer science consists of a Foundations course (CS 109, 110, 111, or 112), 173, 174, 271, 281, and Math 123.
 Math 210 may substitute for CS 174.